usfm-bible/tcdocs/grammar/UsxChangesSummary.md

 Added for inline headings that some projects use so semantic meaning could be given to the text rather than just using a style like `bd'.

-There is [a proposal](https://github.com/usfm-bible/tcdocs/blob/main/proposals/2025/U25009%20Pl%20Marker.md) for this style.
-The online documentaion will be updated soon.
+There is [pl documentation](https://docs.usfm.bible/usfm/3.1.2/char/features/pl.html) for more details.

 ## `ta` - Text alternatives